What is the contraceptive patch and the vaginal ring?

 The only available contraceptive ring in the UK is the NuvaRing.
 It is inserted into the vagina, similar to a tampon, where it remains for three weeks.
 Again, when inserted correctly, the NuvaRing is the same effectiveness as the patch at over 99% protection.

-Advantages of the ring and patch
+What are the advantages of using the ring and patch?

 Since further options have been made available in the UK, thousands of British women have found it to be an effective alternative to the pill.
 Like the combined pill and mini pill, the NuvaRing and Evra Patch are just as effectiveness at around 99% making it a highly successful form of pregnancy protection.